Tencent/APIJSON/README.md

 # APIJSON

-A Functional JSON Format Protocal.
+A Functional JSON Structure Protocal.

 You can set any JSON structure and your server will return a JSON String with the structure you had set like this: